 In the poem, “Early,” flowers waited in their places for the sun to dry their faces.
 Notice the very human words used to describe the non-human flowers and sun.

 These non-humans are being personified through human word choice.
 Personification is another type of figurative language that makes writing more descriptive and vivid.

 Check out in my blog post, So…what is personification? for even more personification examples.

 Anaphora Example: “This Little Piggie,” -Traditional Nursery Rhyme

 Anaphora is the repetition of a word or phrase at the beginning of verses, clauses or paragraphs.
 It’s used to show emphasis.

 In this familiar nursery rhyme, the phrase, This little piggie repeated at the beginning of each line is an example of anaphora.

 Fable Example: “The Tortoise and the Hare,” by Lorrie L. Birchall

-A fable poem is a story poem that is meant to teach a moral lesson and are often based on Aesop’s Fables.
+A fable poem is a story poem that is meant to teach a moral lesson and is often based on Aesop’s Fables.
 I chose to write my fable poem in a limerick rhyme scheme.

 Fables don’t all share the same moral at the end.
-The Tortoise and the Hare sometimes offers the moral “Slow and steady wins the race,” but I prefer “Talent doesn’t guarantee outcome.”
+The Tortoise and the Hare sometimes offers the moral, “Slow and steady wins the race,” but I prefer “Talent doesn’t guarantee outcome.”
 It’s not unusual for the same fable story in different books to provide different moral lessons.